dad2cl3/pyGunsmith/README.md

 [pyWelcomeBot](https://github.com/dad2cl3/pyWelcomeBot): Discord bot that supports several administrative functions including maintaining a cross-reference of Discord accounts to Destiny accounts.

+**Note:** The dependency on converting a Discord user to a Destiny account can be removed if an additional parameter is added to the gunsmith that represents the Bungie.net account name.
+An additional API call would be necessary to resolve the Bungie.net account name to one or more Destiny account profiles.
+Another option would be to require a Destiny gamertag and make the platform option required.
+The two values could then be used to resolve to a Destiny account profile through a call to the Bungie.net API.

+Also, the dependency on pulling the manifest data from a database can be easily replaced with code that will pull the most recent manifest file into memory and load the definitions from the file held in memory.
+Such a solution would also need a background task built into the bot to monitor for new versions of the manifest published by Bungie.net.
 # Supported Commands

 ## !gunsmith help